Mastery Module 10 · Planning & Orchestration

 5. Shopping cart (needs products)

-6. Checkout flow (needs cart)
+6. Checkout flow (needs cart; may require auth)

-7. User authentication (needs checkout)
+7. User authentication (if required before checkout)

 8. Order history (needs auth + checkout)